mroach/mroach.com/content/posts/2025/windows-2000-domain-recovery/index.md

 The installer is on the Windows 2000 CD in `Support\Tools\setup.exe`.

 I ran `dcdiag` to see what was going on.
-Things went wrong with the `KnowsOfRoleHodlers` tests.
+Things went wrong with the `KnowsOfRoleHolders` tests.
 I would get:

 ```
 Warning: CN="NTDS Settings DEL:... is the PDC Owner, but is deleted.